etrombly/sandbox/README.md

 # `sandbox`

-> A zen garden sandbox.
+A zen garden sandbox.
 Will take a gcode drawing and sketch it in the sand.

+Can parse:

+ G0, G1 (linear move)

+ G2, G3 (Arc move)

+ M0 (emergency stop)

+Todo:

+  Homing

+  Save settings

+  Maybe bluetooth to load drawings

 # License

 Licensed under either of